sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/guides/bloblang/functions.md

 # Out: {"consecutive_doggos":1}
 ```

-The `set` parameter can also be utilised to peek at the counter without mutating it by returning `null`.
+The `set` parameter can also be utilized to peek at the counter without mutating it by returning `null`.

 ```coffee
 root.things = counter(set: if this.id == null { null })